-CRM and MAP : Similar on the Surface Only
+CRM and MAP: Similar on the Surface Only

 Similar But Different

-This is relevant to modern day marketing, since among some of the most noteworthy ‘confused-as-being-the-same’ examples are the concepts of CRM (Customer Relationship Management) software and MAP (Marketing Automation Platform) software.
+This is relevant to modern-day marketing, since among some of the most noteworthy ‘confused-as-being-the-same’ examples are the concepts of CRM (Customer Relationship Management) software and MAP (Marketing Automation Platform) software.
 While both feature common contact information about prospects or clients – name, address, etc. – it’s how the particular software uses that data to encourage prospects along their buyer’s journey that sets them apart.

 The buyer’s journey is often represented by a funnel.
-CRM and MAP software each play their role at stages of the funnel.
+CRM and marketing automation software each play their role at stages of the funnel.
 At a high level, Marketing Automation Platforms allow marketers to engage with prospects to convert visitors to leads.
 Customer Relationship Management software allows salespeople to engage with leads to convert them from interested buyers to actual clients.

 Another way of visualizing the processes is as follows:

-Deeper Into MAP – The Marketing Tool
+Deeper Into Automation – The Marketing Tool

 The first goal of a marketing automation platform is to convert anonymous website visitors into known contacts.
 A common tactic to do this is through inbound marketing.
 Inbound marketing automation is centered around the prospect and gathers and uses information about an individual to understand what their wants and needs are.
 Effective marketing automation platforms take into account the evolving needs of prospects as well as the behaviors of interactions they have across all marketing channels – not just email.

-Used to it’s full advantage, Marketing Automation empowers companies to nurture prospects with highly personalized, useful content that helps convert them to buying customers, while turning customers into satisfied customers.
+Used to its full advantage, Marketing Automation empowers companies to nurture prospects with highly personalized, useful content that helps convert them to buying customers, while turning customers into satisfied customers.

-Taking advantage of behavioral inputs from multiple channels such as social clicks, viewing a pricing page or consuming a piece of content provides marketers the context they require to fully understand a prospect’s challenges and how to guide them down the funnel.
-What’s more, the most effective Marketing Automation not only collects data from multiple channels, but uses those numerous channels to pass along their marketing messages.
+Taking advantage of behavioral inputs from multiple channels such as social clicks, viewing a pricing page, or consuming a piece of content provides marketers the context they require to fully understand a prospect’s challenges and how to guide them down the funnel.
+What’s more, the most effective Marketing Automation not only collects data from multiple channels but uses those numerous channels to pass along their marketing messages.
 This means the success of campaigns relies less on email and fully utilizes the myriad of channels influencing a buyer’s decision.

-Once a prospect has exhibited sufficient behaviour to indicate they are a likely candidate to buy your product or services, they are considered leads, and it’s up to the sales department to further the engagement.
+Once a prospect has exhibited sufficient behavior to indicate they are a likely candidate to buy your product or services, they are considered leads, and it’s up to the sales department to further the engagement.

 Deeper Into CRM – The Sales Tool